 Possible types of prenatal tests include:

-- Chorionic villus (pronounced KOHR-ee-on-ik VILL-uhs) sampling.
-A health care provider takes a sample of cells from the placenta, which is then tested for the FMR1 mutation.1
+- Chorionic villus sampling.
+A healthcare provider takes a sample of cells from the placenta, which is then tested for the FMR1 mutation.1

 Prenatal testing is not very common, and many parents do not know they carry the mutation.
 Therefore, parents usually start to notice symptoms in their children when they are infants or toddlers.
 The average age at diagnosis is 36 months for boys and 42 months for girls.2